andrewmoreau1996/andrewmoreau1996.github.io/README.md

 ### Credit

-The base for this project comes from [Start Bootstrap - Stylish Portfolio](https://startbootstrap.com/template-overviews/stylish-portfolio/) because I saw no reason to desdesign the wheel.
+The base for this project comes from [Start Bootstrap - Stylish Portfolio](https://startbootstrap.com/template-overviews/stylish-portfolio/) because I saw no reason to redesign the wheel.